Vaccinations FAQs From Our Montebello Area Vet

 At Casillas Veterinary Hospitals, our Montebello area vet team has several locations serving the areas of East Los Angeles, Lynwood, Montebello, and beyond.
-We provide a full range of veterinary services to dogs, cats, pocket pets, and exotic animals alike.
+We provide a full range of veterinary services at three convenient locations.
 One of the more common preventative services that we offer is that of pet vaccinations, which are extremely important in protecting your pet's health and wellness.

 We receive a number of questions regarding pet vaccinations on a regular basis, so we've taken the time to respond to some of the most common below.
 If you have any additional questions regarding pet vaccinations, don't hesitate to give any of our area offices a call and we'll do our best to answer.